awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateAlias.md

 Required: No

  ** [RevisionId](#API_UpdateAlias_RequestSyntax) **   <a name="SSS-UpdateAlias-request-RevisionId"></a>
 An optional value you can use to ensure you are updating the latest update of the function version or alias\.
-If the `RevisionID` you pass doesn't match the latest `RevisionId` of the function or alias, it will fail with an error message, advising you to retrieve the latest function version or alias `RevisionID` using either [GetFunction](API_GetFunction.md) or [GetAlias](API_GetAlias.md)\.
+If the `RevisionID` you pass doesn't match the latest `RevisionId` of the function or alias, it will fail with an error message, advising you retrieve the latest function version or alias `RevisionID` using either [GetFunction](https://docs.aws.amazon.com/lambda/latest/dg/API_GetFunction.html) or [GetAlias](https://docs.aws.amazon.com/lambda/latest/dg/API_GetAlias.html) operations\.
 Type: String
 Required: No